idkgoodman/Storm-Launcher/README.md

 ## 🧠 Usage

-- Press `Configs` to load or manage your configs.
+- Press `Configs` tab to load or manage your configs.
 - Use the `Scripting` tab to create or load `.lua` scripts.
-- Click the logo to open the Storm Client.
-- Settings and UI themes are customizable from the `Theme` tab.

 ---

 ## 📢 Note

 Storm Launcher is under active development.
-Some features might be experimental or in beta.
+Some features might be experimental or in beta and maybe be broken or not working.

 ---